NIFTy-PPL/NIFTy/paper.md

 ![Data (left), posterior mean (middle), and posterior uncertainty (right) for a simple toy example.\label{fig:minimal_reconstruction_data_mean_std}](minimal_reconstruction_data_mean_std.png)

 \autoref{fig:minimal_reconstruction_data_mean_std} shows an exemplary posterior reconstruction employing the above model.
-The posterior mean agrees with the data but completely removes noisy structures.
+The posterior mean agrees with the data but removes noisy structures.
-The posterior standard deviation is smaller or equal to typical differences between the posterior mean and the data, as expected by the experiment.
+The posterior standard deviation is approximately equal to typical differences between the posterior mean and the data.

 ## Performance compared to old NIFTy

 We test the performance of \texttt{NIFTy.re} against \texttt{NIFTy} for the simple yet representative model from above.
-To assess the performance, we benchmark the $M_p \coloneqq F_p + \mathbb{1}$ with $F_p$ denoting the Fisher metric of the overall likelihood at position $p$ and $\mathbb{1}$ the identity matrix.
+To assess the performance, we benchmark $M_p \coloneqq F_p + \mathbb{1}$ with $F_p$ denoting the Fisher metric of the overall likelihood at position $p$ and the identity matrix $\mathbb{1}$ which is the curvature of the standardized prior analogous to the Fisher metric.
 Within \texttt{NIFTy.re} the Fisher metric of the overall likelihood is decomposed into $J_{f,p}^\dagger N^{-1} J_{f,p}$ with $J_{f,p}$ the implicit Jacobian of the forward model $f$ at $p$ and $N$ the Fisher-metric of the Poisson likelihood.
 We choose to benchmark $M_p$ as a typical VI minimization in \texttt{NIFTy.re} and \texttt{NIFTy} is dominated by calls to this function.